 A summary of the changes is set out in Annex H to the new guidance.
 We have set out below some of the key changes:

-- Pupil behaviour policies - As part of staff induction, schools are now required to explain to staff the school’s behaviour policy for pupils, in addition to the child protection policy and staff code of conduct – the guidance makes it clear that all schools are required to have a behaviour policy and contains a link to the DfE Advice Behaviour and Discipline in Schools (January 2016);
+- Pupil behaviour policies - As part of staff induction, schools are now required to explain to staff the school’s behaviour policy for pupils, in addition to the child protection policy and staff code of conduct – the guidance makes it clear that all schools are required to have a behaviour policy;

 - Early Help – The new guidance provides more information about Early Help, including a list of children in relation to whom staff should be particularly alert to the potential need for early help.
 This includes children who are disabled and have specific additional needs, children who have special educational needs, are misusing drugs or alcohol themselves, are showing signs of being drawn into anti-social or criminal behaviour or are in family circumstances presenting challenges for the school, or those with a disability, special educational needs, those who are young carers etc.